xenova/transformers.js/docs/source/tutorials/vanilla-js.md

 ## Step 1:  HTML and CSS setup

-The first thing we'll do is create some markup and styling.
-Create an in `index.html` file with a basic HTML skeleton, and add the following `<main>` tag to the `<body>`:
+Before we start building with Transformers.js, we first need to lay the groundwork with some markup and styling.
+Create an `index.html` file with a basic HTML skeleton, and add the following `<main>` tag to the `<body>`:

 ```html
 <main class="container">